 You can follow Tyler’s adventures here.

 Ruby is our afternoon laser machine operator.
 They spend each day processing jobs after jobs through the lasers, as well as processing some of your online orders.
 Ruby came to us from a background working with fine body jewellery, which taught them a meticulous attention detail (so good it catches us off-guard sometimes!).
 When they’re not working with lasers, Ruby fosters animals, enjoys exploring outdoors (nature and abandoned buildings), and enjoys adding to their tattoo collection.

-Charlee is our early morning laser machine operator/master/magician.
+Charlee is our early morning laser machine operator.
 She spends each morning processing jobs through the laser machines with ease and an exceptional attention to detail, and expertly packing all of your orders.
 She also assists in social media, creating content, filming creative stories, reels and photographing products.
 Charlee has a strong creative background and enjoys making macramé, drawing, playing guitar and creating new acrylic pieces.
 We’ve found Charlee to be a very fast learner and a delightfully enthusiastic person to have around the studio.

 Find her on Instagram to browse her lovely collection of laser-cut jewellery.

 Molly is our evening laser machine operator.
 They manage all our beautiful swatches and loves completing orders for our sister company My Little Acrylic Shop.
 They work alongside our team to keep things working smoothly, and getting through all of your orders whilst also helping out with other small studio tasks wherever is needed.
 They are great at creative problem-solving and helping us to improve all facets of our business.
 They are a non-binary and queer creative, who outside of VE works mainly with analog film photography and collages.
 They also have a huge interest in occult knowledge with a focus on tarot, oracle and astrology.

 View their beautiful art via Instagram